wafflesatnoon.com » Hoaxes & Rumors » Heart Surgery Boy on Facebook: Happy Ending

 Heart Surgery Boy on Facebook: Happy Ending

-One of the most shared photos on Facebook recently is that of a child in a hospital bed, drowning in a sea of bandages and tubes, and apparently suffering from a heart condition.
-The caption reads:
+A heavily shared photo on Facebook in recent years is that of a child in a hospital bed, drowning in a sea of bandages and tubes, and apparently suffering from a heart condition.
+The photo has been shared in hopes of raising money for the child.
+Is this photo real or fake?

 I NEED AT LEAST 100 SHARES.